mad6821/NEH/README.md

 This repository contains code to replicate analyses for Health of the Humanities in Appalachia (published link forthcoming).

 ### Data
-- Econ Data includes all economic data used in analysis
+- Econ Data includes all economic data used in the analysis.
-- NEH Data includes all publicly available grant data
+- NEH Data includes all publicly available grant data.
-- `df_clean.csv` includes the merged economic and NEH data for all counties served by the Appalachian Regional Commission (ARC).
+- `df_clean.csv` includes the merged economic and NEH data for all counties served by the [Appalachian Regional Commission (ARC)](https://www.arc.gov/appalachian-counties-served-by-arc/).
 This is the main dataset for analysis.
 - `arc_clean.csv` includes Appalachian states and counties, using designation from ARC.

 ## Scripts